Serves 36 cookies

 Place the softened butter and ½ cup powdered sugar into the mixing bowl.
 Cream until smooth, then add the spice blend, vanilla and almond extract, and salt.
 Mix until blended, then add flour and almonds.
 Dough should come together smoothly.

 Roll into 1-inch balls and place on ungreased cookie sheet.
-Bake for 12 to 14 minutes, until just set.
+Bake at 400 degrees for 12 to 14 minutes, until just set.
 The bottom of the cookie should be very pale, not brown!
 If your cookies are smaller, or bigger, baking time will need to be adjusted.

 Remove to cooling rack.
 When cookies have cooled a bit, but are still warm, roll in powdered sugar to coat.
 Let cool completely, then roll in powdered sugar one more time to make them look real pretty!